Owen-Liuyuxuan/everyday_my_arxiv/README.md

 ## Configuration

 Edit `config/keywords.json` to specify your research interests.
 The system will filter papers based on these keywords.

+### Paper Scoring System

+The system now features an advanced paper scoring mechanism using Google's Gemini API:

+- **Relevance Score (1-3)**: Measures how well a paper matches your research interests
+- **Significance Score (1-3)**: Evaluates the paper's scientific impact and importance
+- **Combined Score**: Sum of relevance and significance scores, used for ranking

+Papers are automatically filtered based on minimum combined score thresholds that you can configure in `config/config.json`.

 ## GitHub Actions Setup